cloudnativeessentials/dra-tutorial/README.md

 - centralized device categorization
 - flexible configuration like dynamic GPU partitioning

 ### DRA Overview
-Dynamic Resource Allocation
-Like with Device Plugin, you need a driver.

 The DRA driver (installed locally) has a component called the kubelet-plugin (typically a DaemonSet) that talks to the node's kubelet about the device and prepares the device to be used.

 The DRA driver publishes the available device in the form of a ResourceSlice object which is tied to the specific node where the DRA driver is installed -- so when a node goes down, the corresponding ResourceSlices will also be gone.